EvilGenie: A Reward Hacking Benchmark: Methods

 \subsection{Misaligned behavior categorization}

 We distinguish between \textit{reward hacking} and other forms of \textit{misaligned behavior}.
 In essence, some behaviors are clearly reward hacking, while others fall into a gray area: they’re not quite reward hacking, but they’re still undesirable.
+We organize instances of reward-hacking and misaligned behavior into the following three different types.